isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 Pausing the HA State Machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The high-availability state machine includes many different states
+The ``high-availability`` state machine includes many different states
 described in detail in :ref:`ha-server-states`.
 The server
 enters each state when certain conditions are met, most often taking
 into account the partner server's state.
 In some states the server
 performs specific actions, e.g. synchronization of the lease database in
-the ``syncing`` state or responding to DHCP queries according to the
+the ``syncing`` state, or responding to DHCP queries according to the
 configured mode of operation in the ``load-balancing`` and
 ``hot-standby`` states.

 By default, transitions between the states are performed automatically
-and the server administrator has no direct control when the transitions
+and the server administrator has no direct control over when the transitions
 take place; in most cases, the administrator does not need such control.
 In some situations, however, the administrator may want to "pause" the
 HA state machine in a selected state to perform some additional
 administrative actions before the server transitions to the next state.

 Consider a server failure which results in the loss of the entire lease
 database.
-Typically, the server will rebuild its lease database when it
+Typically, the server rebuilds its lease database when it
 enters the ``syncing`` state by querying the partner server for leases,
 but it is possible that the partner was also experiencing a failure and
 lacks lease information.
 In this case, it may be required to reconstruct